mpaperno/qgroundcontrol_aq/README.md

 There are three ways to obtain the QGroundControl source code from our GitHub repository.
 You can either download a snapshot of the code in a ZIP file, clone the repository, or fork the repository if you plan to contribute to development.
 If you prefer one of the last two options you will need Git installed on your system; goto GitHub Help and see Set Up Git.

 ### Clone the Repository
 This option assumes that you have Git already.
-To clone (checkout) the QGC repository, run the following command in the directory that you want the qgroundcontrol folder to be created:
+To clone (checkout) the QGC repository, run the following command in the directory that you want the qgroundcontrol_aq folder to be created:

 ```
 git clone https://github.com/AutoQuad/qgroundcontrol_aq.git